Stephan Schmidheiny: Other philanthropy

 Schmidheiny supports arts and culture through a series of initiatives.
 He has developed and expanded the art collection of his deceased brother Alexander, the Daros Collection.
 The Daros Collection, based in Zurich is a substantial collection of North American and European art from the second half of the 20th century.

-Stephan is a contributor to the Zurich Chamber Orchestra and other important cultural institutions.

 In Gstaad, he and his wife Victoria are seeking to build a new cultural center called Les Arts Gstaad.

-On Schmidheiny's website is possible to find a specific section about his "philanthropic activities" and another about his engagement for "ecological efficience".

 According to information from Fundacion MarViva, Schmidheiny has played a foundational role in starting this organization that bridges scientific research with public activism for the promotion of marine habitat near and in the Costa Rica Thermal Dome, with an organizational presence in Costa Rica, Panama, and Columbia.

-SCAM warning

-Do not fall for SCAM e-mails containing a Google or Yahoo address with the following or similar content:

-Hi,

-Mein Name ist Stephan Ernst Schmidheiny, ein Schweizer Unternehmer, Philanthrop und Verfechter einer nachhaltigen Entwicklung.
-Ich bin einer der erfolgreichsten Unternehmer der Welt in der Schweiz und glaube fest daran, während des Lebens zu geben.“ Hatte ich eine Idee, die sich nie geändert hat? dass Sie Ihr Vermögen einsetzen sollten, um Menschen zu helfen, und ich habe beschlossen, {€ 600.000,00} Sechshunderttausend Euro an zufällig ausgewählte Personen weltweit zu spenden.
-Nach Erhalt dieser E-Mail sollten Sie sich zu den Glücklichen zählen.
-Ihre E-Mail-Adresse wurde zufällig online ausgewählt.
-Bitte melden Sie sich so bald wie möglich bei mir, damit ich weiß, dass Ihre E-Mail-Adresse gültig ist.